(This is an extensive update of a previous post, which I have now divided into two parts)

 January 28, 1969 Midnight Rovers/Notes From The Underground/Lazarus

 Notes From The Underground were a Berkeley band.
 They had released an album on Vanguard, but they were on their last legs at this point.
 Lazarus was another Berkeley band.
 Midnight Rovers (who had replaced Aum on the bill) are unknown to me.
+It is possible that the Midnight Rovers were the same as the Midnight Movers, who played March 4 '69.

 February ?, 1969 Santana/Bronze Hog